nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​ not more than the number of athletes in the contact list.
-* Session must already exist to add a student to it.
+* Session must already exist to add an athlete to it.

 Examples:<br>
 * `student-add 1 n/hall`<br>